GabeScott/standard-works-vault/General Conference/1978 April - The Prayer of Faith.md

 Heartwarming is the example of the mother in America who prayed for her son’s well-being as the ship on which he served sailed into the bloody cauldron known as the Pacific theater of war.
 Each morning she would arise from kneeling in prayer and serve as a volunteer on those production lines which became lifelines to men in battle.
 Could it be that a mother’s own handiwork might somehow directly affect the life of a loved one?
 All who knew her and her family cherished the actual account of her sailor son, Elgin Staples, whose ship went down off Guadalcanal.
 Staples was swept over the side; but he survived, thanks to a life belt that proved, on later examination, to have been inspected, packed, and stamped back home in Akron, Ohio, by his own mother!

-I know not by what method rare,
+>I know not by what method rare,

-But this I know, God answers prayer.
+>But this I know, God answers prayer.

-I know that He has given His Word,
+>I know that He has given His Word,

-Which tells me prayer is always heard,
+>Which tells me prayer is always heard,

-And will be answered, soon or late.
+>And will be answered, soon or late.

-And so I pray and calmly wait.
+>And so I pray and calmly wait.

-(Eliza M. Hickock, “Prayer,” in The Best Loved Religious Poems, ed.
-James Gilchrist Lawson, New York: Fleming H. Revell Co., 1933, p.
-160.)
+>

 Well might the younger generation ask the question: “But what about today?
 Does He still hear?
 Does He continue to answer?”
 To which I promptly reply: “There is no expiration date on the Lord’s injunction to pray.
 As we remember Him, He will remember us.”